Credit Law Assistance Services

-- reasonableness in the behaviour of the applicant (the person bringing the application to set aside the judgments);
+- reasonableness in the behavior of the applicant (the person bringing the application to set aside the judgments);

 - that the application is made in good faith; and that

-- the applicant has a bona fide substantial legal defence (based on the merits of the case).
+- the applicant has a bona fide substantial legal defense (based on the merits of the case).

-The following are examples of a good defence:
+The following are examples of a good defense: